MWGTBuddhika/wireapps_technical_test/README.md

   offline state management coming from flutter BLoC.
 We can use it here because of using state is a single entry record other than that if record is larger then we need to proper offline database tool like SQLite,Hive, etc. For the simplicity i used Hydrated BLoC here.

+## Added features

+- Theme changer(you can change theme between dark mode and light mode using theme chnage icon on home page and top right switch on signin signup page)
+- User registration, and authentication.
+- Search products
+- filter products using "in stock" or "out of stock"
+- Sort products using brand
+- View all products
+- Products details view
+- My added products cart